-The multiplexer master and the connected multiplexer slaves must be labeled as present in a multiplexer table, see chapter 9.1 command 157.
+The multiplexer master must be labeled as present in a multiplexer table, see chapter 9.1, command 157.
 Only modules defined as present in this table are included in communication.
-The multiplexer table consists of 16 bit, 1 bit for each multiplexer address.
-The default is module 0 (multiplexer master) and 1 activated.
+The multiplexer table consists of 16 bits, 1 bit for each multiplexer address.
+The default setting is module 0 (multiplexer master) and 1 activated.